 Note: The Agents in group option is available on Professional and Enterprise.
 Personal macros are available on Team, Professional, and Enterprise.

-- All agents, available to all agents in your Zendesk.
+- All agents, available to all agents.

 - Agents in group, available only to agents in the group specified.
 A drop-down menu to choose the group appears when you select this option.